About the Division of Retirement and Benefits

 The State of Alaska continues to evaluate and adapt the government retirement plans available to both the state and political subdivision employers.
 Offering a competitive benefit package continues to be the goal, allowing participating employers to recruit and retain the most qualified employees available.

-The Department of Administration's commissioner delegates the responsibility of overseeing the operation of state-sponsored retirement and health benefit plans to the Director of DRB.
-As provided in Alaska Statutes, the duties of DRB amount to three primary directives:
+The Division of Retirement and Benefits (DRB) manages the State of Alaska’s retirement systems and health benefit plans.
+As provided in Alaska Statutes, the duties of the DRB amount to three primary directives:

 - Manage the plans